ChainSafe/gossamer/docs/docs/running-gossamer/command-line.md

 ### Local flags

+These are the local flags that can be used with the `gossamer` command

 ```
 --bootnodes value  Comma separated enode URLs for network discovery bootstrap
 --key value        Specify a test keyring account to use: eg --key=alice
 --help, -h         show help
 --nobootstrap      Disables network bootstrapping (mdns still enabled)